rahulseetharaman/rahulseetharaman.github.io/content/notes/ml-interview-preparation.md

 categories: [interview-prep, machine-learning]
 ---

-During my interview preparation days, I have had to revised and re-revised on standard ML interview topics several times, and have found the following resources to be very helpful.
+During my interview preparation days, I revised and re-revised on standard ML interview topics several times, and found the following resources to be very helpful.

 ## Overview of different Optimizers